TheMegamind/Hubitat-Drivers/piholeV6BlockingControl/README.md

    - The parent’s aggregator can interpret these states and set its switch to “error.”

 4. **Renaming**
-   - *Warning**: If you change a Pi-hole’s `name` in the configuration JSON, the parent sees it as a new device and removes the old child (label mismatch).
+   - *Warning**: If a Pi-hole’s `name` is modified in the configuration JSON, the parent will see it as a new device and remove the old child.

 ---